Asheville North Carolina

 The Asheville Police Department (APD) was created in 1849.
 It has been accredited by the Commission on Accreditation for Law Enforcement Agencies since 1994.[137]

-In the North Carolina Senate, most of Asheville is in the 49th district, represented by Julie Mayfield (D), and a small portion of the eastern part of the city is in 46th district, represented by Warren Daniel (R).
-In North Carolina House of Representatives, Asheville is split between the 114th, 115th, and 116th districts, represented by J. Eric Ager (D), Lindsey Prather (D), and Caleb Rudow (D), respectively.[131]
+In the North Carolina Senate, most of Asheville is in the 49th district, represented by Julie Mayfield (D), and a small portion of the eastern part of the city is in the 46th district, represented by Warren Daniel (R).
+In the North Carolina House of Representatives, Asheville is split between the 114th, 115th, and 116th districts, represented by J. Eric Ager (D), Lindsey Prather (D), and Caleb Rudow (D), respectively.[138]

 In the 2012 presidential election, Barack Obama won the entirety of Buncombe County with 55% of the vote.
 Obama visited the city on a few occasions.[139]
 In April 2010, he and his family vacationed in the city.[140]